-The major types of stockfeed are hay, processed plant-based stockfeed and bulk grain.
+The major types of plant-based animal feed are hay, processed stockfeed, pet food, aquaculture feed and bulk grain.
 Learn more about importing bulk grain.

-Imported stockfeed poses a high biosecurity risk.
+Imported animal feed poses a high biosecurity risk.
 It can provide a direct pathway for exotic pests and diseases that can harm humans, animals, crops and the environment.

-Diseases that can be spread through stockfeed include:
+Diseases that can be spread through animal feed include:

 Hay or fodder imports

 Hay has never been imported into Australia for stockfeed.

 It poses a high biosecurity risk.
 This means any import conditions we set to reduce these risks would be very strict, making them likely to be prohibitively expensive.